Long-horizon Embodied Planning with Implicit Logical Inference and Hallucination Mitigation: Methodology

 \subsubsection{Robot Configuration}

-Robots with different configurations may not be able to share the same skill library.
-For instance, a quadruped robot dog cannot perform \textbf{Grasp} since it has no robot arm.
-In terms of planning, a single-armed robot cannot perform two \textbf{Grasp}s in a row, compared to a humanoid robot.
-Therefore, the agent has to consider the robot's configuration in order to make a reasonable plan.
+Robots with different embodiments may not be able to share the same skill library.
+For instance, a quadruped robot dog cannot perform \texttt{Grasp} since it has no robot arm.
+In terms of planning, a single-armed robot cannot perform two \texttt{Grasp}s in a row, compared to a humanoid robot.

-With this in mind, we introduce the Robot Configuration module, which uses natural language to describe the configuration of the robot, prompting the agent to refer to this module while planning.
-In addition, when planning with different robots, the agent should be provided with the corresponding skill library.
+With this in mind, we introduce the Robot Configuration module, which uses natural language to describe the robot configuration, prompting the agent to refer to this module while planning.